isabella232/Deploy-Scripts/Kaseya/README.md

 </div>

-The OpenDNS Roaming Client can be deployed using RMM tools, such as LabTech, by applying the <a href="https://docs.opendns.com/product/msp/automated-deployment/#section-deployment-parameters">correct parameters</a> as part of the install string.
+The OpenDNS Roaming Client can be deployed using RMM tools, such as Kaseya, by applying the <a href="https://docs.opendns.com/product/msp/automated-deployment/#section-deployment-parameters">correct parameters</a> as part of the install string.

-Our basic script outlined in this readme prompts for the values to be used when deploying the Roaming Client.
-If you are looking for a more advanced and automated integration, please see our advanced script located <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech/advanced">here</a>.

 <div>
 <table style="align:center"><colgroup><col width="624" /></colgroup>